ruben-david-roy/NeuraNET-API-Playground/README.md

 ## Supported Models
 ### Chat Models
 - **NeuraNET Lite**: A free version of the NeuraNET chat AI, perfect for basic queries and conversations.
-- **NeuraNET Pro**: A premium chat model offering advanced understanding and more detailed responses.
+- **NeuraNET Hyper**: A premium chat model offering advanced understanding and more detailed responses.
-- **NeuraNET Pro Vision**: Only accessible to paying beta testers, this model combines the capabilities of advanced chat functionalities with vision to interpret and discuss images.
+- **NeuraNET Hyper Vision**: Only accessible to paying beta testers, this model combines the capabilities of advanced chat functionalities with vision to interpret and discuss images.

 ### Image Generation Models
 - **Vinci Mini**: A free and fast version for basic image generation tasks.